JeffersonLab/clas12alignment/dc/README.md

 * The same tracks are reconstructed applying a single translation or rotation.
 The size of these is chosen to be large enough to have a measureable effect on fit residuals and vertex distributions, while being small compared to the DC cell size.
 The values used so far are 0.1-0.8 cm for shifts and 0.2 deg for rotations.
 Translations and rotations are applied in the tilted-sector coordinate frame (y axis along the DC wires and z axis perpendicular to the DC layers, i.e. at 25 deg from the beamline axis).
 Currently, the x rotation is not supported by tracking software.
 Therefore, the total number of shifts and rotation is 15, 3 translations and 2 rotations for each of the 3 regions.
 * The derivatives of the fit residuals and z-vertex versus each translation and rotation are extracted comparing the fit residuals and z-vertex for that geometry to the nominal geometry.
 * The nominal-geometry residual and vertex shifts with respect to the desired positions are fit to a linear combinations of the derivatives to extract the translations and rotation sizes.
 This global fit is performed with Minuit, minimizing a chi2 defined as the sum of squares of the residual and vertex shift normalized to their uncertainties.
-* The fit parameters are printout in a format corresponding to the /geometry/dc/alignment CCDB table used by reconstruction.
+* The fit parameters are printed out in a format corresponding to the /geometry/dc/alignment CCDB table used by reconstruction.
 Here translations are defined in the CLAS12 frame while rotations are defined in the tilted-sector coordinate system.

 ### Prerequisites
 * Software: